Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

 -<ins> Incoming Attack & Reaction Logic:</ins> This system is the AI's proactive defensive layer, managing how the AI responds to detected incoming attacks from the player.
-It is a critical example of the tight integration between the Intend Handler, Behavior Decision, and State Manager components.
+It is a critical example of the tight integration between the `Intend Handler`, `Behavior Decision`, and `State Manager component`.

-- <ins>Detection and Analysis:</ins> When the player activates a melee attack, the OnTargetAbilityActivated function within the Intend Handler processes this event.
+- <ins>Detection and Analysis:</ins> When the player activates a melee attack, the `OnTargetAbilityActivated` function within the Intend Handler processes this event.
 It calculates the exact ComingAttackHitTime and combines all relevant tags into a FComingAttackPayload.

-- <ins>Decision-Making:</ins> The Intend Handler sends this payload to the Behavior Decision Component, which uses its GetBestComingAttackReaction service to determine the highest-scoring defensive reaction (e.g., parry, take damage, etc.).
+- <ins>Decision-Making:</ins> The `Intend Handler` sends this payload to the Behavior Decision Component, which uses its GetBestComingAttackReaction service to determine the highest-scoring defensive reaction (e.g., parry, take damage, etc.).

-- <ins>Execution with Precision:</ins> The SendEventToDefense function takes over to execute the chosen reaction.
+- <ins>Execution with Precision:</ins> The `SendEventToDefense` function takes over to execute the chosen reaction.
 If the optimal reaction requires a specific timing (e.g., parrying a few frames before the hit), it uses a timer to delay the reaction, ensuring the AI performs the action at the precise moment for maximum effectiveness.

 ```c++
 void UAC_IntendHandlerBase::SendEventToDefense(FComingAttackPayload EventPayload)